benhur07b/benhur07b.github.io/_posts/2017-04-20-minnesotta-timberwolves-2016-2017-autopsy-the-good-the-bad-and-the-ugly.md

 ### Bottom-5 defense
 Was this team really coached by Tom Thibodeau?
 The defensive-master Tom Thibodeau?
 The same one who helmed Chicago's Top-5 defense from 2010-2014?
 I'm not putting all the blame on Thibs as the carpenter is only as good as his tools and there were times last season that the players seemed lost on defense.
 If the team wants to succeed, the players and the front office have to come together to improve their individual and team defense (for the players) or bring in players who can help (for the front-office).

-The team was 19th in the league in points allowed (106.7) and were 27th in Defensive Rating (112.0).
-[They were 28th in opponents' FG%, 21st in opponents' 3P%, 27th in percentage of opponents' FG taken 3 feet from the basket, 26th in opponent's FG% within 3 feet from the basket, 29th in dunks allowed, and 25th in layups allowed](http://www.basketball-reference.com/leagues/NBA_2017.html#opponent_shooting::7).
+The team was 19th in the league in points allowed (106.7) and were 27th in Defensive Rating (112.0). [**They were 28th in opponents' FG%, 21st in opponents' 3P%, 27th in percentage of opponents' FG taken 3 feet from the basket, 26th in opponent's FG% within 3 feet from the basket, 29th in dunks allowed, and 25th in layups allowed**](http://www.basketball-reference.com/leagues/NBA_2017.html#opponent_shooting::7).
 From a Defensive Rating perspective, everyone played like the Raptors or Clippers offensively when they were against the Wolves.

 The team's bad defense is compounded by its slow pace (a staple of Thibs' system).
 You'd think the Wolves would play at a high pace because of their youth and athleticism but they don't.
 They actually played at the 6th slowest pace in the league just behind the "Old-man" Spurs and, their fellow youngsters, the Bucks.
 A slow pace means you have fewer possessions to work with in a game and when you have bad defense or allow your opponents to score a lot in their possessions, it puts that much more pressure on you to score on your possessions in order to win the game.